 DCC is involved in the design and implementation of the new Planning and Land Use System (PLUS) application.
-This system will replace the legacy Fairfax Inspection Database Online (FIDO) with a solution that improves data collection and analysis.
+This system is anticipated to launch in FY 2021 and will replace the legacy Fairfax Inspection Database Online (FIDO) with a solution that improves data collection and analysis.
 PLUS will help DCC carry out the agency's strategic plan.